Framing Calculator

 Wall Length

 Enter the full exterior length of the wall being framed — not the net interior measurement.
 For a room with multiple walls, run the calculator once per wall and add the results.
-For shed framing, enter each wall length separately.
 The stud count formula adds one stud for the starting corner, so running separate walls gives a more accurate total than treating the perimeter as one continuous run.

 Wall Height

 Standard residential wall height is 8 ft.
-Many newer homes use 9 ft (pre-set as default here) or 10 ft ceilings for a more open feel.
-Taller walls use proportionally more lumber per stud but don't change the stud count formula.
+Many newer homes use 9 ft (pre-set as default here) or 10 ft ceilings.
+Taller walls use proportionally more lumber per stud but don’t change the stud count formula.
 For vaulted or cathedral ceilings where height varies, use the average height across the wall.
-Shed walls are typically 7–8 ft at the eave.

 Stud Spacing

-16" on center is the US building code standard for load-bearing walls and most exterior walls.
-It's the safe default for any wall where you're unsure.
-24" on center is permitted for non-load-bearing interior partition walls and is used in advanced framing (OVE — Optimum Value Engineering) to save lumber — roughly 25% fewer studs.
-12" on center is used for heavy loads, tall walls over 10 ft, or high-wind/seismic zones where extra rigidity is required.
+16" on center is the US building code standard (IRC R602) for load-bearing walls and most exterior walls.
+24" on center is permitted for non-load-bearing interior partition walls and saves ~25% on lumber.
+12" on center is used for heavy loads, tall walls over 10 ft, or high-wind/seismic zones.
 Never use 24" OC on a load-bearing wall without engineering approval.

 Project Type

-The project type adjusts the material cost per linear foot (lumber grade and species appropriate for that use) and the labor cost per square foot of wall.
-Deck framing uses pressure-treated lumber at higher cost than interior walls.
+The project type adjusts material cost per linear foot (lumber grade appropriate for that use) and labor cost per square foot.
+Deck framing uses pressure-treated lumber at higher cost.
 Roof framing uses more complex cuts at higher labor rates.
 Interior walls use standard SPF dimensional lumber at the lowest cost per linear foot.

 💡 Add 10–15% Before You Order

 The calculator gives you the theoretical minimum.
-Real framing jobs always need more — waste from cuts, damaged boards at the lumberyard, extra studs for door and window trimmers, blocking between studs for future shelf brackets, and the occasional miscalculation.
+Real framing jobs always need more — waste from cuts, damaged boards, extra studs for door and window trimmers, blocking for future shelf brackets, and the occasional miscalculation.
 Order 10% extra for simple rectangular walls, 15% for walls with multiple openings or complex layouts.
-Running short mid-frame means a return trip that costs more in time than the extra lumber.

 3 Real-World Framing Examples